conduitio-labs/conduit-connector-rabbitmq/README.md

 | `queueName`   | The name of the RabbitMQ queue where messages will be published to.  | Yes      |               |
 | `contentType` | The MIME content type of the messages written to RabbitMQ.           | No       | `text/plain`  |

+## Caveats

+Currently there's an issue with how rabbitmq handles special characters in message ids.
+For some reason they get cut.
+There's no issues using base64 encoded message ids.
+This needs further investigation.